Jah-On/PyConnect/README.md

   -No encrpyption, HIGHLY NOT RECOMMENDED FOR USE OUTSIDE OF LAN.

   -Remote screen can't be sent to device managing the other device.
+[Fixed]

   -Script speed is system and network dependent, may or may not work on your specific system.